nanoporetech/onesie/README.md

-# MinION-mk1C Linux device-driver
+# MinION Mk1C Linux device-driver

 This project contains a Linux device-driver for the FPGA firmware that enables interaction with a MinION flowcell over a PCIe link.

 ## Getting Started

 Building is more complicated than `make all` due to the need to access the MinIT kernel include files, these are not installed in the MinIT/MinION-1C by default and there are no packages available for them.
-There are instructions for building in Docker [here](https://wiki.oxfordnanolabs.local/pages/viewpage.action?pageId=138836195#You'veBeenGivenaMinION-mk1CandYouWantTo...-...BuildtheDriverinDocker)
+There are instructions for building in Docker [here](https://wiki.oxfordnanolabs.local/pages/viewpage.action?pageId=138836195#You'veBeenGivenaMinION-Mk1CandYouWantTo...-...BuildtheDriverinDocker)

 ### Build Driver